I've said it before but I'll say it again: there's no better way to see the United States than by taking to the road.

 There's also the Loop Road to drive, with several overlooks, pull-outs, and prairie dog “cities” along the way.
 I also recommend stopping at the Ben Reifel Visitor Center to see the Fossil Prep Lab, where they work on the many fossils found in the Badlands.

 Just one note: There's little shade in the Badlands, meaning it can get HOT during the summer.
 Be sure to bring plenty of water with you, even on the shorter walks!
+(I always travel with a refillable water bottle, and on trips like these buy big 2-gallon or even 5-gallon jugs of water to keep in the car to refill whenever I need to!)

 RELATED: Visiting Badlands National Park